dejanb/drogue-ble-mesh-gateway/README.md

 * Configure gateway cloud credentials by editing `username` and `password` variables in `gateway.py`

-* Now you can start device and gateway with their tokens like,
+* Now you can start device and gateway with their tokens like

 ```
 ./gateway.py 159d79164ebff7f1
 ```
+and
 ```
 ./device.py 62cb5d464413e5c7
 ```
+in different terminals (or different machines)

 * The device should be emitting status every 15 secs and gateway should forward that to the cloud.

-You should be able to see data in the cloud like (change the name of the `example-app`)
+You should be able to see data in the cloud by running (change the name of the `example-app`)

 ```
 websocat wss://ws-integration.sandbox.drogue.cloud/example-app -H="Authorization: Bearer $(drg whoami -t)" | jq '.data_base64 |= @base64d'
 ```

-* You can provision a third device next and use it change a state of the `00aa` device using `test-mesh`
+* You can provision a third mesh device next and use it to change a state of the `00aa` device using `test-mesh` utility